wwarthen/RomWBW/Source/Doc/SystemGuide.md

 memory, the vast majority of the CPU memory is available to the operating system and the running application.
-As far as the operating system is concerned, all of the hardware driver code has been magically implemented inside of a small 512 byte area at the top of the CPU address space.
+As far as the operating system is concerned, all of the hardware driver code has been magically implemented inside of the small 512 byte area at the top of the CPU address space.

 Unlike some other Z80 bank switching schemes, there is no attempt to